|

 -

-with a Christian mind about the ethical issues in our society is the
+with a Christian mind about the ethical issues in our society.

 at Baylor University), © 2009, Darin H. Davis and Paul J. Wadell.